 Princeton University and Harvard University jointly founded the fellowship program for the advanced study of China’s international relations, the Princeton-Harvard China and the World Program (CWP), in 2005.
 The program’s co-directors are Thomas J. Christensen of Princeton’s Woodrow Wilson School of Public and International Affairs and Alastair Iain Johnston of Harvard’s Government Department.
 The China and the World Program supports research that integrates theoretical innovations in the field of international relations with the rigorous study of China’s interactions with countries, regions, institutions, and non-state actors.

-In 2017-2018, the program will award several one-year postdoctoral research associate positions.
-Scholars should have defended their dissertations in the past five years.
-Preference will be given to scholars who are currently working on revising their Ph.D. thesis for publication as a book, or who are just beginning a second major project.
-Postdoctoral researchers are expected to participate actively in the intellectual life of the institution of residence.
+In Fall 2018 the China & the World Program will move from Princeton University to Columbia University in New York City.
+For academic year 2018-2019, the program will award one-year postdoctoral research fellowships.
+Fellows will be expected to be in residence at Columbia University.
+Fellows should have defended their dissertations in the past five years.
+Preference will be given to applicants who are currently working on revising their Ph.D. thesis for publication as a book, or who are just beginning a second major research project.
+Fellows are expected to participate actively in the intellectual life of Columbia University during their tenure.

-Applicants must have received a PhD before starting the position.
+Applicants must have received a PhD before starting the appointment.
 Only applicants working on some aspect of China’s relations with the outside world that supports CWP’s mission need apply.

 You are required to submit: